GoogleCloudPlatform/gcpdiag/website/content/en/runbook/diagnostic-trees/interconnect/bgp-down-flap.md

 weight: 3
 type: docs
 description: >
-  This rule book analyzes BGP down and BGP flap events in a region of a project.
+  This runbook analyzes BGP down and BGP flap events for a GCP project in a clolud region.
 ---

 **Product**: [Interconnect](https://cloud.google.com/network-connectivity/docs/interconnect)